Fiserv/banking-hub/docs/getting-started/know-our-standard-api-structure.md

 Header parameters are common for all API requests of Banking Hub APIs.
 Header parameters are sent as a JSON object under EFXHeader header parameter.

-For more information on EFXHeader and to view the list of all header parameters, <a href="?path=docs/api-ref-EFX-header.md" title="Click to view the list of EFX header parameters" > click here.</a>
+For more information on EFXHeader and to view the list of all header parameters,<a href="?path=docs/api-ref-EFX-header.md" title="Click to view the list of EFX header parameters"> click here</a>.

-Sample Header Example:
+**Sample Header Example**
 ```
 "EFXHeader": {
     "OrganizationId":"999990010"   }